jdayamx/jdayamx/README.md

 # Hi there 👋

-I am an Web developer
+I am an Full Stack Developer
 ## In the process of developing various kinds of projects, I encountered:
 <details>
   <summary>PHP</summary>